lacanoid/pgddl/README.md

 =======================================

-This is an SQL-only extension for PostgreSQL that provides uniform functions for generating SQL Data Definition Language (DDL) scripts for objects stored in a database.
+This is an SQL-only extension for PostgreSQL that provides uniform functions for generating SQL Data Definition Language (DDL) scripts for objects created in a database.
 It contains a bunch of SQL functions  to convert PostgreSQL system catalogs to nicely formatted snippets of SQL DDL, such as CREATE TABLE.